-- a.
-An employee cannot exceed their financial authorisation as set out in the Purchasing Structure Permissions (Authority) unless specifically authorised in writing by the CEO i.e. under periods of higher duties; - b.
-The conditions of approving purchase requisitions and orders is in accordance with the internal procurement practice document -procurement management policy, and purchases must be within the approved budget adopted by Council.
+- An employee cannot exceed their financial authorisation as set out in the Purchasing Structure Permissions (Authority) unless specifically authorised in writing by the CEO i.e. under periods of higher duties; - b.
+The conditions of approving purchase requisitions and orders is in accordance with the internal Procurement Toolkit and purchases must be within the approved budget adopted by Council.
 The authorisation limit is the value of the contract, inclusive of extensions, variations and options (exclusive of GST); and - c.
 The Purchasing Structure Permissions (Authority) is subject to review and approval by the CEO, such review to occur annually or as otherwise required.